herrsmitty8128/DeliveryLogistics/README.md

 # DeliveryLogistics

-*DeliveryLogistics* is a python module that
+A python module that calculates delivery routes and displays them in Google Maps.

 ## License